Town Clerk: Sally Ober, Assistant Clerks: Lolly Otis and Linda Daybell

 The Lincoln Town Clerk’s Office offers many services.
 Here is an overview:

 Transfer Station Stickers: These allow you to use the Lincoln Transfer Station during Saturday hours, 8 a.m. to 1 p.m.
 Due to COVID-19, all stickers will expire on June 15, 2021.
 Additional or replacement stickers may be requested by submitting a self-addressed, stamped envelope to the Town Clerk and we will mail you one free of charge this year.
 If your vehicle already has a sticker on it, you do not need to request a new one in 2020-21.
 We can recycle glass, paper, cardboard, metal, and plastics #1- #7, but can no longer accept plastic bags for recycling.
 Recyclables must be in open bins.
 Disposal of tires require an additional fee, which can be paid to the transfer station attendant on site.
-Stickers may also be purchased at the Lincoln General Store.

 Property Tax Payments: These can be made at any time during the year.

 Vital records: Certified copies of birth, death, and marriage certificates are available here.
 The cost is $10.
 You will need to show a valid ID and complete an application in order to obtain vital records copies.